gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.Application.md

 > `optional` **cache\_ttl**: `number`

-- An integer value that specifies the number of seconds until the key expires
+- An integer value that specifies the number of seconds until the key expires.

 ***